msranjana/snipnest/README.md

 Each snippet includes:

-- The code itself.
+- The code itself
-- An example to show how it works.
+- An example to show how it works

 ### Contributing